syncfusion-content/uwp-docs/uwp/Kanban-Board/Events.md

 ## ColumnsGenerated

 This event will be fired after the columns are generated automatically.
 You can access the auto-generated columns using the [`SfKanban.ActualColumns`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.SfKanban.html#Syncfusion_UI_Xaml_Kanban_SfKanban_ActualColumns) property.
-The event argument provides the following information:

-* [`Columns`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanColumnsGeneratedEventArgs.html#Syncfusion_UI_Xaml_Kanban_KanbanColumnsGeneratedEventArgs_Columns)  -  Used to get the generated columns.

 ## ColumnGenerated